Cray-HPE/docs-csm/051-DISK-CLEANSLATE.md

 Ideally the Basic Wipe is enough, and should be tried first.
 All of these procedures may be ran from Linux or an initramFS/initrd emergency shell.

-- Adding a node that isn't bare.
+- Adding a node that is not bare.
-- Adopting new disks that aren't bare.
+- Adopting new disks that are not bare.
 - Fresh-installing.

 <a name="basic-wipe"></a>